 National Chronic Stress

-In the Trump era, that is, the Trump presidency, all of us who care about good government and the state of American democracy are living in fear, which is causing persistent tension.
+In the Trump era, that is, the Trump presidency, all of us who care about good government, ethical leadership, and the state of American democracy are living in fear, which is causing persistent tension.
 Like any other source of long-term stress, it is threatening real harm to our physical and mental well-being.

 It’s important to differentiate acute from chronic stress.
 Acute stress is what occurs when we disturb a bear on the trail or realize we’ve stepped into the path of a speeding car.
-Cortisol release kicks in and we immediately leave the bear’s personal space or jump out of the street, generally without even thinking about it.
+Cortisol release kicks in and we immediately leave the bear’s personal space or jump out of the street without even thinking about it.
 Events like these trigger the well-known fight-or-flight response.
-Since it’s not smart to fight with a large angry creature of the forest or a speeding vehicle, we usually choose flight in these circumstances.
-The fight-or-flight response is as old as humankind and was built in for our survival as a species.
+Since it’s not smart to fight with a large angry creature of the forest or a speeding vehicle, we choose flight in these circumstances.
+The fight-or-flight response is as old as humankind and has ensured our survival as a species.

 Chronic stress was not meant to be a human survival mechanism.
 Prolonged cortisol production by the body is a distortion of this mechanism.
-Chronic — long-term — stress results from ordeals like a troubled marriage or lasting financial problems.
+Chronic — long-term — stress results from ordeals like a troubled marriage, an abusive boss or lasting financial problems.
 The body thinks it’s releasing cortisol and other stimulant hormones for a momentary crisis.
-In the short run, these hormones support attention, alertness, and a call to action.
-In the long run, they put negative tension on every bodily function, which produces blood pressure problems, sleep disruption, fatigue, a weakened immune system, increased infections, anxiety, depression, anger, lack of focus, memory loss, hair loss, and many other issues.
+In the short run, these hormones support attention, alertness and a call to action.
+In the long run, they put negative tension on every bodily function, which produces blood pressure problems, sleep disruption, fatigue, a weakened immune system, increased infections, anxiety, depression, anger, lack of focus, memory loss, hair loss and other issues.

 This is what we’re living with in Trump’s America.
 Every day brings additional chaos, another crisis, another presidential embarrassment on the world stage.
 President Trump has a strategy — to cause so much confusion and havoc that it all runs together, with each new atrocity causing us to forget yesterday’s.
 This works well with Donald’s supporters and the large bloc of casual news consumers who can’t or refuse to keep up because it is so disturbing and time-consuming to do so.